 Assault charges can arise from many different situations, from bar fights to domestic violence.
 Regardless of how it started, however, one thing is true: the consequences can be serious.
 It takes a seasoned criminal defense lawyer with in-depth legal knowledge to protect your interests throughout every step of the criminal process.
-Richard Suzuki is that lawyer.
-With experience at the local, state, and federal levels, Attorney Suzuki knows how to fight an assault conviction.
+Richard Suzuki is that assault lawyer in Phoenix.

 We are available 24/7, so please don’t wait to schedule your free case evaluation.

-The Penalties for Misdemeanor Assault in Arizona
+What are the Penalties for Simple Misdemeanor Assault in Arizona

 In Arizona, simple assault is a misdemeanor offense that occurs when one person uses threats or physical force to put another person in fear of suffering injury or bodily harm.
 According to Arizona Revised Statutes (ARS § 13-1203), simple assault charges could be categorized as a Class 1, Class 2, or Class 3 misdemeanor.

-The penalties are as follows:
+The penalties for simple assault in Arizona are as follows: